joker3000/outlook365-calendar-status-automator/README.md

 # Outlook Calendar Status Automator

+> **Note:** This tool is mainly intended for environments **where Microsoft Teams is not established** as the company-wide tool and ONLY Outlook 365 and 3CX is used instead.

 This Python desktop application allows an administrator to:

 - Select a user from the Microsoft 365 tenant